-Orlando City earned a hard fought point against the Columbus Crew, 2-2, at Mapfre Stadium in Columbus, OH, rallying from a two-goal deficit in the second half in a wide open match.
+Orlando City rallied from a two-goal deficit in the second half of a wide open match at Mapfre Stadium in Columbus, OH, to earn a hard-fought point against the Columbus Crew in a 2-2 draw.
 Kevin Molino and Cyle Larin pulled the Lions level after facing a two-goal hole at halftime.
-The draw moves the Lions' winless streak to five in MLS and six in all competitions.
+The draw extended the Lions’ current winless streak to five in MLS and six in all competitions.

 After several chances, Columbus (3-7-10, 19 points) broke the deadlock in the 20th minute.
 Tony Tchani played a quick give and go with Justin Meram, which resulted in Tchani receiving the ball at the top of the box.
 A quick first touch by Tchani found him easily slicing through the Lions defense and sliding the ball past Joe Bendik to give the home side a 1-0 lead.

 Orlando City (4-5-11, 23 points) nearly equalized in the 37th minute when a long ball by Servando Carrasco found Larin at the top of the box.
 A good first touch with his chest allowed the Lions’ striker to find some room but the shot went well high of goal.

 Deep into stoppage time, the Crew doubled their lead when Mohammed Saeid played Ola Kamara through on goal.
 The striker attempted to carry the ball past an oncoming Bendik but the Lions goalkeeper took Kamara down, earning the Crew a penalty.
 With the last kick of the first half, the man who had created the opportunity converted the penalty, sending the two teams into the break with the home team leading 2-0.